 - Open outdoor fire and shaded deck area

 - Credit card facilities

-The main reason for visiting Purnululu National Park is its amazing landscape.
+This is also the main reason for visiting Purnululu National Park – its amazing landscape.
 You can enjoy it by attending several walks, either in the north or south part.

-We recommend staying in Kurrajong campground first and do Echidna Chasm, Homestead Valley, Mini Palms Gorge and the lookouts around.
+We recommend staying in Kurrajong campground first and doing Echidna Chasm, Homestead Valley, Mini Palms Gorge, and the lookouts around.

-Depending on your pace it makes take 1-2 days to complete the walks.
+Depending on your pace it takes 1-2 days to complete the walks.